| Game | Categories | Latest Information |

 If you’re spending the day at the beach, then look for games that don’t require you to sit down or stay in one place.
 For instance, “Heads Up!” is a quick-to-learn card game where each player holds their phone so it faces outwards on which they have to try to guess the word written across it by asking questions of their friends.

 When waiting in line or at an airport, games are often best played on your smartphone because they offer convenience and portability.
-However, some people may find being attached to a screen uncomfortably.
+However, some people may find being attached to a screen uncomfortable.

 So whether you’re on a road trip, spending the day at the beach, or waiting in line for that flight to Hawaii, here are some tips for playing travel games.
 Whether you’re on your smartphone or packing your travel version of Scrabble, you’ll never be bored again!